dboddie-canonical-work/disgorged-docs/electron-apps.rst

 Next steps
 ----------

 That’s it.
 You now have a package.json file that can be used to build a snap.
-To upload your snap and share it with your users, see `Releasing your app <releasing-your-app.md>`__.
+To upload your snap and share it with your users, see :ref:`Releasing your app <releasing-your-app>`.